-The Company or the Depositary for the account of the Company must not provide any guarantee or indemnity in respect of the obligation of any person.

-None of the Scheme Property may be used to discharge any obligation arising under a guarantee or indemnity with respect to the obligation of any person.

-Paragraphs 40.1 and 40.2 do not apply in respect of the 40.1 Company to: 41.6 an indemnity falling within the provisions of 40.3.2 regulation 62(3) (Exemptions from liability to be void) of the Treasury Regulations;
+- 40.1 The Company or the Depositary for the account of the Company must not provide any guarantee or indemnity in respect of the obligation of any person. - 40.2 None of the Scheme Property may be used to discharge any obligation arising under a guarantee or indemnity with respect to the obligation of any person. - 40.3 Paragraphs 40.1 and 40.2 do not apply in respect of the Company to:

-40 3 1 any indemnity or guarantee given for margin requirements where the derivatives or forward transactions are being used in accordance with the FCA rules;

-an indemnity (other than any provision in it 40.3.3 which is void under regulation 62 of the Treasury Regulations) given to the Depositary against any liability incurred by it as a consequence of the safekeeping of any of the Scheme Property by it or by anyone retained by it to assist it to perform its function of the . safekeeping of the Scheme Property; and

-40.3.4 an indemnity given to a person winding up at scheme if the indemnity is given for the purposes of arrangements by which the whole or part of the property of that scheme becomes the first property of the Company and the holders of units in that scheme become the first Shareholders in the Company.
+- 40.3.1 any indemnity or guarantee given for margin requirements where the derivatives or forward transactions are being used in accordance with the FCA rules; - 40.3.2 an indemnity falling within the provisions of regulation 62(3) (Exemptions from liability to be void) of the Treasury Regulations; - 40.3.3 an indemnity (other than any provision in it which is void under regulation 62 of the Treasury Regulations) given to the Depositary against any liability incurred by it as a consequence of the safekeeping of any of the Scheme Property by it or by anyone retained by it to assist it to perform its function of the safekeeping of the Scheme Property; and - 40.3.4 an indemnity given to a person winding up a scheme if the indemnity is given for the purposes of arrangements by which the whole or part of the property of that scheme becomes the first property of the Company and the holders of units in that scheme become the first Shareholders in the Company.

-Efficient Portfolio Management
+41 Efficient Portfolio Management